FiveDotTwelve/presence-fdt-www/README.md

 ---

 ## Issues
-If you encounter any problems during installation or while using FDTParking, please report them in the [Issues](https://github.com/Kubaleek/FDTPresence/issues) section on GitHub.
+If you encounter any problems during installation or while using FDTPresence, please report them in the [Issues](https://github.com/Kubaleek/FDTPresence/issues) section on GitHub.
 Include a description of the problem, and if possible, attach screenshots or error logs to help with troubleshooting.

 ---